xulihang/BasicCAT-website/imagetrans/index.md

 ## Release Notes

+### v1.9.5 (2023/05/01)

+* Update the Photoshop script in JavaScript to support rich text
+* Pretranslation can use translation memory for exact matching
+* New context menu item: Clear target position [#issue393](https://github.com/xulihang/ImageTrans-docs/issues/393)
+* Apply the theme for all forms
+* Usability optimization of font settings

 ### v1.9.4 (2023/04/05)

 * Fix a problem that faux italic does not have a correct height for perspective transform when line space is bigger than 0